bcgov/aqwarnings/frontend/warnings/2025-10-23_Issue_PM25_Burns_Lake.md

 breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

+Open burning restrictions are now in effect for within 20km of Burns Lake City Hall until September 24, 2025 11:00 AM local time.
+No new fires may be initiated, and no additional material may be added to existing fires.
+For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.

 Visit the provincial [air quality data webpage](https://www2.gov.bc.ca/gov/content/environment/air-land-water/air/air-quality) for real-time observations.